Enoch Powell: Personal life

-Following his appointment as Professor of Greek at the University of Sydney in 1937, he wrote to his parents (on 22 May and 16 June 1938) that he was repelled by his female students, while feeling "an instant and instinctive affection" for young Australian males.
-This, he added, might be "deplored, but it cannot be altered", and it therefore had to be "endured – and (alas!) camouflaged."
-The letters are now in the Churchill College Archives (POLL 1/1/1).

-Following a long illness, Pamela Powell died in November 2017 at the age of 91, 19 years after her husband.

 Political beliefs

 Powell delivered his Rivers of Blood speech on 20 April 1968.
 A poll which was taken after the speech reported that 74 per cent of Britons agreed with Powell's opinions on mass immigration.
-In The Trial of Enoch Powell, a Channel 4 television broadcast in April 1998, on the thirtieth anniversary of his Rivers of Blood speech (and two months after his death), 64 per cent of the studio audience voted that Powell was not a racist.
+In The Trial of Enoch Powell, a Channel 4 television programme broadcast in April 1998, on the thirtieth anniversary of his Rivers of Blood speech (and two months after his death), 64 per cent of the studio audience voted that Powell was not a racist.
 Some in the Church of England, of which Powell was a member, took a different view.
 Upon Powell's death, black Barbados-born Wilfred Wood, then Bishop of Croydon, said "Enoch Powell gave a certificate of respectability to white racist views which otherwise decent people were ashamed to acknowledge".

 Conservative commentator Bruce Anderson has claimed that the Rivers of Blood speech would have come as a complete surprise to anyone who had studied Powell's record: he had been a West Midlands MP for 18 years but had said hardly anything about immigration.
 On this view, the speech was merely part of a badly miscalculated strategy to become party leader if Heath fell.
 Anderson adds that the speech had no effect on immigration, except to make it more difficult for the subject to be discussed rationally in polite society.

 Powell's opponents claimed he was far-right, fascist and racist.
-His supporters claim that the first two charges clash with his voting record on most social issues, such as homosexual law reform (he was actually a co-sponsor of a bill on this issue in May 1965 and opposed the death penalty, both reforms unpopular among Conservatives at the time; however, he kept a low profile to his stance on these non-party "issues of conscience").
+His supporters claim that the first two charges clash with his voting record on most social issues, such as homosexual law reform (he was in fact a co-sponsor of a bill on this issue in May 1965 and opposed the death penalty, both reforms unpopular among Conservatives at the time; however, he kept a low profile to his stance on these non-party "issues of conscience").
 Powell voted against the reinstitution of the death penalty several times between 1969 and 1987.